sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/searching-algorithms.md

 # Fundamental Searching Algorithms

 When data is stored inside of a data structure, we need some way of locating it later on when it's needed.
 As such, searching is one of the most common data structure operations.
 Now that you have a basic understanding of complexity and Big O notation, it's time to learn the fundamental array searching algorithms.
 Why arrays?
-Well, arrays are the most simple/common type of data strucutre.
+Well, arrays are the most simple/common type of data structure.
 More complex data structures are often implemented using arrays.
 Therefore, knowing how to search an array is an important skill.

 Technically, under the right conditions, these sorting algorithms can be applied to any linear data structure.
 Therefore, when you are learning these algorithms, it is important to focus on understanding the general process instead of memorizing the exact implementation.
 That way, you can apply them to other linear data structures in any language regardless of the underlying conditions.